 Let your accommodation be the deciding factor

-As the location will be good wherever you pick in Tamarindo, just go for the accommodation that you like the most.
+The location will be good wherever you pick in Tamarindo, so just go for the accommodation that you like the most.
 The variance in accommodation options is huge.

 Tamarindo is a holidaymaker hotspot, which has resulted in luxury hotels and resorts popping up everywhere.
 People come to Tamarindo to really indulge, and that indulgence can cost as much as $250 per night.

-Private rooms are slightly more expensive here than other areas in Costa Rica as it is a tourist destination.
-Prices start at around $30, but expect to pay above $50 for a nice, well reviewed place.
+Private rooms are slightly more expensive here than in other areas in Costa Rica because it is a tourist destination.
+Prices start at around $30 but expect to pay above $50 for a nice, well-reviewed place.

 With over 150 restaurants in Tamarindo and the surrounding areas, finding where to eat can be somewhat overwhelming.
-There’s also a huge choice of different cuisines, as there’s something from all over the world.
+There’s also a huge choice of different cuisines.
+There’s something from all over the world.

-To help you spend less time researching where to eat, and more time actually eating, we’ve included our top 3 places to eat in Tamarindo:
+To help you spend less time researching where to eat, and more time actually eating, we’ve included our top three places to eat in Tamarindo: